Trump Just Sabotaged His Own Peace Process

 Jerusalem remains one of the thorniest issues in the century-old conflict between Israelis and Palestinians, as well as a powerful political and religious symbol for billions of people around the world.
 While Israel claims Jerusalem as its “eternal and undivided” capital, Palestinians consider the eastern portion of the city, occupied by Israel since 1967, as the capital of their future state.
 However one parses the president’s words, today’s announcement will be interpreted in the Middle East and beyond as an American attempt to predetermine its status — or even hand it, in its entirety, to Israel — which is destined to have lasting repercussions across the region.

-In the short and medium-term, of course, there is a very strong likelihood of violence in various parts of the Muslim world.
+In the short and medium term, of course, there is a very strong likelihood of violence in various parts of the Muslim world.
 In preparation for the potential backlash, the State Department has warned its embassies and consulates abroad to tighten security measures ahead of today’s announcement.
-Meanwhile, groups like the Islamic State, al Qaeda and other religious extremists around the Muslim world will likely exploit the decision as proof that the United States and Israel are waging a war against Islam.
+Meanwhile, groups including the Islamic State, al Qaeda, and other religious extremists around the Muslim world will likely exploit the decision as proof that the United States and Israel are waging a war against Islam.

 In the long-term, meanwhile, Trump’s decision could mean the end of a U.S.-led peace process.
-There will be no official statement by the White House or UN headquarters in New York announcing such an outcome, of course.
+There will be no official statement by the White House or U.N. headquarters in New York announcing such an outcome, of course.
 But for all practical purposes, Washington’s role as chief sponsor and sole mediator of Israeli-Palestinian negotiations has likely come to an end.
 Even before Trump came to office, nearly 25 years of failed peace efforts had taken a toll on Washington’s credibility as a peace broker, not least among Arabs and Palestinians.
 Recognizing Israeli sovereignty over Jerusalem could well be the proverbial straw that breaks the camel’s back.

 President Mahmoud Abbas, who is also the weakest party in the mix, is likely to be the biggest loser as these events unfold.
 We have already seen how even symbolic gestures in Jerusalem can trigger unrest and violence — most notably Ariel Sharon’s fateful visit in September 2000 to the site known to Jews as the Temple Mount, and to Muslims as the Haram al-Sharif, which sparked the Second Intifada, and most recently during last summer’s debacle over the installation of metal detectors at the al-Aqsa mosque, which led to several days of protests, sit-ins, and clashes.
-Once ignited, popular anger has often been re-directed at Abbas’s leadership, whom many Palestinians view as overly accommodating to Israel and the United States.
+Once ignited, popular anger has often been redirected at Abbas’s leadership, whom many Palestinians view as overly accommodating to Israel and the United States.

 Within the Palestine Liberation Organization (PLO) and his Fatah party, Abbas remains one of the staunchest — and one of the last — advocates of a U.S.-led peace process.
 But the Palestinian president now faces a daunting political dilemma: the potential loss of the United States, which has been a cornerstone of the PLO’s strategy for achieving an independent state for more than three decades.
 Having tethered his political fate to the sinking ship of a U.S.-sponsored peace process, Abbas has left himself no Plan B. If he lives up to his threat to walk away from a U.S.-led peace process, he will face an angry backlash from the Trump administration with no alternative strategy to fall back on.
 One the other hand, if he retreats from the threat, the already unpopular president risks being thoroughly discredited in the eyes of his people.